Firbolg Guide 5e

 - Red isn’t going to contribute to the effectiveness of your character build at all

 - Orange Situationally good, but a below-average option otherwise

 - Blue is a great option, you should strongly consider this option for your character

 - Sky Blue is an amazing option.
 If you do not take this option your character would not be optimized

-Firbolg are considered the most intelligent of giant folk.
+Firbolgs are considered the most intelligent of giant folk.
 They are typically calm, nature-loving creatures that prefer to spend their time in their forest sanctuary.
-Firbolg have a strong, innate talent for Druidic magic.
+Firbolgs have a strong, innate talent for druidic magic.
 This magic aids them as they tend to their forests and defend them from those who would do them harm.

-Age: Firbolg reach adulthood at a similar age as humans (30) and the oldest among them can live up to 500.
+Age: Firbolgs reach adulthood at a similar age as humans (30) and the oldest among them can live up to 500.

 Alignment: Neutral Good is a lot easier to fit into a character than stricter alignments.

 Size: Firbolgs are on the upper limit of medium size, being 7-8 ft tall, 300lbs.

 Firbolg Magic: Detect Magic and Disguise Self, especially the buffed version of disguise self are great utility spells to have in your pocket.